ababavali23/ddns/README.md

 This is a nodejs ddns project.

 ## How does the server run?
-It starts up a http server which receives your domain information(name, address...) & modifies the config file of bind9.
+It starts up a http server which receives your domain information(name, address...), then modifies the config file of bind9 & restart it.

 ## Server Precondition
 You should have nodejs and bind9 installed before start.